grntco/100daysofcode/README.md

 Day 10: Completed 08_calculator exercise as part of the Javascript Exercises for the Odin Project Fundamentals course.

 Day 11: Solved 09_palindromes exercise as part of the Javascript Exercises for the Odin Project Fundamentals course.

+Day 12: Solved 10_fibonacci exercise as part of the Javascript Exercises for the Odin Project Fundamentals course.